 CEO Dave Clayman and principals Emanuel Frangiadakis and Francesca Federico founded Twelve Points Wealth Management in 2014.
 The trio has more than 40 years of combined experience in financial services.

 Twelve Points has no shortage of advisory certifications throughout its team.
-Clients will find four accredited investment fiduciaries (AIFs), three certified financial planners (CFPs), one certified private wealth advisor (CPWA), one chartered market technician (CMT), one certified divorce financial analyst (CDFA), one certified plan fiduciary advisor (CPFA) and one chartered advisor in philanthropy (CAP) working at the firm.
+Clients will find the following certifications at the firm: accredited investment fiduciary (AIF), certified financial planner (CFP), certified private wealth advisor (CPWA), chartered market technician (CMT), certified divorce financial analyst (CDFA), certified plan fiduciary advisor (CPFA) and chartered advisor in philanthropy (CAP).

 Almost 80% of Twelve Points Wealth Management’s client base consists of individuals, high-net-worth individuals and families.
 Other common clients of the firm include trusts, corporations, pension and profit-sharing plans, family offices and accredited investors.